Grounds for temporary layoff

 If your temporary layoff does not last a full calendar week, or if it lasts a week but spans 2 calendar weeks (e.g. from Wednesday to Tuesday), it is not a full-time temporary layoff.
 In this case, it is a temporary layoff with shortened weekly working hours.

-If your daily working hours are shortened on at least 1 day in a calendar week, you have been laid off with shortened daily working hours.
+If your daily working hours are shortened due to layoff, you have been laid off with shortened daily working hours.
 In this case, the daily allowance is paid out adjusted and income is taken into consideration in the adjustment, depending on when the salary has been paid.

 An adjusted daily allowance will be paid if you are laid off both by shortening your daily working hours and by laying you off for full days during the same calendar week.
 In this case, whether the income from your work days is determined by the time of the work or by the date of the salary payment depends on how the layoff was originally carried out.
-You can get more detailed information on the issue by contacting the fund.
 We will investigate the situation when your application and its attachments have been submitted to us.